Xoxoday Empuls integrates with Microsoft Teams

 About Xoxoday:

 Xoxoday is an all-in-one technology platform to connect, align, motivate and engage employees, channel partners, sales and consumers.
-Xoxoday has been recognised as 'Best Tech-HR platform by People Matters,' 'Top 50 Fastest-Growing Tech-companies by Deloitte,' 'Top 10 SaaS start-ups by Oracle,' 'Top 100 SME by Govt. of India,' FT top 100 tech companies 2020, and 'Top 100 in Forrester 2021 Report'.
+Xoxoday has been recognised as 'Best Tech-HR platform by People Matters,' 'Top 50 Fastest-Growing Tech-companies by Deloitte,' 'Top 10 SaaS start-ups by Oracle,' FT top 100 tech companies 2020, and 'Top 100 in Forrester 2021 Report'.

 Media Contact :